Blueberry Cake

 • Blueberry pudding cake – with blueberries mysteriously ending up underneath

 But Forget the Name.
-Just Make One.
+Just Make This Cake.

 So what in blueberry heaven is this summery dessert? this simple blueberry cake embedded with jammy blueberries?
 I have no idea.